lloydgalley/docs/alltrasonicswap/adding-liquidity.md

 ***Here is a helpful key for the following documentation.***
 [Alltra Smartchain](https://alltra.global) - Will take you to the Alltra Smartchain Explorer
-[(ALL coins)](https://www.alltraverse.com/express-checkout) - Will take you to the Alltra Smartchain Express chekcout to purchse ALL coin within a minute.
+[ALL coin](https://www.alltraverse.com/express-checkout) - Will take you to the Alltra Smartchain Express chekcout to purchse ALL coin within a minute.
 [AlltraSonic Swap](https://alltrasonicswap.trade/) - Will take you to the Alltra Smartchain Hyper DEX (available on ALLMAINET, ETHEREUM MAINNET AND BINANCE CHAIN)

 # Adding Liquidity